-Claudia Giraudo was born in Turin in 1974.
-In 2001 she graduated at the Academy of Fine Arts in Turin, then starting her own research within figurative art, focusing upon the works of Renaissance and North European masters; a background which emerges both in her technique and in the choice of the subjects, yet maintaining her own style.
-She often exhibits her works at Art fairs, private galleries and institutional public locations.
-Her paintings belong to permanent collections and national and international museums, such as the Harmony Art Foundation in Mumbai (India), the Museo MACIST in Biella, the Museo Eusebio in Alba (CN), the Sala del Consiglio in Bossolasco (CN) and the Museo Civico in Bevagna (PG).
-She took part in the Biennale di Venezia, Italy Pavillon, in 2011.
+Claudia Giraudo was born in 1974 in Turin.
+She graduated with full marks in 2001 at the Accademia Albertina of Fine Arts in Turin, under the guidance of Prof. Franco Fanelli.
+She started her research in the context of visual painting, developing her skills through the study of Renaissance and Northern European Masters; this background transpires from both her technique and her choice of the subjects, yet maintaining her personal style.
+She frequently exhibits in art fairs, private galleries and institutional public places, among which the National Etruscan Museum Villa Giulia and Carlo Bilotti Aranciera Museum in Villa Borghese (Rome), Polo del 900 in Turin, the Jewish Museum in Bologna, The Artist House in Tel Aviv and Casa del Conte Verde Museum in Rivoli.
+Her works belong to permanent collections and national and international museums, among which the Harmony Art Foundation in Mumbai (India), Museo MACIST in Biella, Museo Eusebio in Alba (CN - Italy), Sala del Consiglio in Bossolasco (CN - Italy) and Museo Civico in Bevagna (PG - Italy).
 She lives and works in Turin.